How to prepare for Google’s algorithm update in May 2021

 Google constantly embraces new ways to make user’ experience better, this means regular updates concerning how they intend to give users what they want.
 Google’s latest algorithm update is set to take effect in May 2021.
 Google has already confirmed this release so in this update we focus on a factor called Page Experience.

-This factor will significantly impact ranking, and all web owners need to prepare for this update to rank high on Google’s result page.
+This factor will significantly impact ranking, and all website owners need to prepare for this update to rank high on Google’s result page.
 With the launch of Google’s algorithm update, they are also set to launch Core Web Vital.
 These core web vitals are a series of markers that Google intends to use for measuring and enhancing their user’s experience on websites.

 To prepare for the algorithm update in May, it is important to understand what the page experience is and how it will affect your Google ranking.